SteamAchievementNotifier/SteamAchievementNotifier/README.md

 6. You will then be prompted to enter your *Steam64ID* - this is a unique identifier for your Steam account and is also used in links within the script.
 You can find your *Steam64ID* by going to [this link](https://steamid.io/) and either searching for your Steam profile or by pasting your profile URL into the search box.

+7. You will then be prompted to enter the path to your .WAV file to be used for your Custom Audio notification sound.
+Find the desired .WAV file in Windows Explorer, **hold shift** and **right-click** the file and select *"Copy as path"* - then paste the path into the *"SteamAchievementNotifier-SETUP.ps1"* window and press *Enter*.

-7. Once completed, the setup script will confirm your Steam username and will automatically run *"SteamAchievementNotifier.ps1"*.
+8. Once completed, the setup script will confirm your Steam username and will automatically run *"SteamAchievementNotifier.ps1"*.

 **USAGE:**
 -